Equality diversity

 City College Southampton

-On 31st March 2021 City College employed 301 people and is therefore in the category of organisations which are required by the UK Government to publish details of their gender pay gap, specifically the difference in average female earnings compared to average male earnings.
-The College employs substantially more women (61%) than men (39%).
+On 31st March 2022 City College employed 302 people and is therefore in the category of organisations which are required by the UK Government to publish details of their gender pay gap, specifically the difference in average female earnings compared to average male earnings.

-The College’s overall mean[1] gender pay gap at this date was that men earn 5.28% more than women, which is significantly smaller than the national gender pay gap reported as 15.4% in March 2021.
-The College’s median[2] pay gap is a very similar figure at 7.53%.
+The College’s overall mean gender pay gap at 31 March 2022 was 2.93%, which means that men earn on average 2.93% more than women.
+However, this number is significantly smaller than the national gender pay gap reported as 8.3% in March 2022 (up from 7.7% in 2021) and is down from the College’s gender pay gap of 5.28% reported for 2021.

 The mean gender pay gap does vary by role type:

-Whilst some roles have traditionally attracted more male applicants (for example, construction and engineering teachers) or female applicants (for example, administrative support), we are working to attract a more diverse range of applicants across roles.
+The College employs substantially more women (60%) than men (40%) and whilst some roles have traditionally attracted more male applicants (for example, construction and engineering teachers) or female applicants (for example, administrative support), we are working to attract a more diverse range of applicants across all roles.

 [1] Mean gender pay gap is the difference between men’s and women’s average hourly rate